Making a change to your studies

 • on or after 5th October 2009.

-Please click on the links below for more information on the procedures that apply to you.
-This is extremely important as failure to follow the correct procedures could cause you serious immigration problems in the future.
+Click on the links for more information on the procedures that apply to you.
+This is extremely important as failure to follow the correct procedures could cause you serious immigration problems.

 - What type of study can a Tier 4 (General) student do?